abhishekvm/blogtrash/README.md

    1. Restored blogs from trash gets new `id`.
       1. The deleted blogs are maintained in the separate table `blogtrash`.
 While restoring blog gets new `id` as `id` is autoincrement key and Prisma adds a check to avoid overriding autoincrement behaviour
       1. This problem may not arise if `id` field is not autoincrement or we chose to bypass Prisma and write raw sql.
-   2. Permanent deletion may not work if the NextJS Server is stopped or restarted within `2 minutes` from the blog is deleted.
-      1. The permanent deletion is scheduled using `setTimeout` with acts a in-memory cron job

 ## Getting Started